 - Pyogenic granuloma

 - Odontogenic tumors (lesions that begin in tooth-forming tissues)

 Leukoplakia and erythroplakia: These non-cancerous conditions mean that there are certain types of abnormal cells in the mouth or throat.
 With leukoplakia, a white area can be seen, and with erythroplakia, there is a red area, flat or slightly raised, that often bleeds when scraped.
 Both conditions may be precancerous; that is, they can develop into different types of cancer.
 When these conditions occur, a biopsy or other test is done to determine whether the cells are cancerous.

-Most leukoplakia is benign: about 25% of cases of leukoplakia are either cancerous when first discovered or become precancerous.
-Erythroplakia is usually more serious, with about 70% of cases cancerous either at the time of diagnosis or later.
+Most leukoplakia is benign: About 25 percent of cases of leukoplakia are either cancerous when first discovered or become precancerous.
+Erythroplakia is usually more serious, with about 70 about of cases cancerous either at the time of diagnosis or later.